shurik179/personal-robotics-motor-controller/docs/firmware.rst

 The firmware for the PRMC motor controller  is written in Arduino IDE using Earl Philhower's `RP2040 core <https://github.com/earlephilhower/arduino-pico>`__.

 If you want to modify it, you can find source files in `firmware` folder in |github|.
+Make sure to select `Boot Stage 2: W25Q16JVxQ QSPI/4` option in `Tools` menu.

 I2C communication
 =================

-PRMC is controlled via I2C bus.
-It supports speeds up to 400kHz.
+PRMC is controlled via UART
-Default I2C address is `0x54`, but it can be changed by closing the solder bridge jumpers on the bottom of the board (see `specs`).

-It uses the common register model: I2C master reads and writes data to registers.
-The following table lists all PRMC I2C registers.
+FIXME
 All multibyte registers use little-endian encoding; e.g. for register `REG_POWER1`, low byte is at address 12, and high byte, at address 13.